AI-santosh-88/IPL-DATA-ANALYSIS/README.md

 #### Data:
 * The project involves multiple arrays and matrices storing data on players' salaries, games played, and performance points for each year.

+### Summary:
+This project provides a deep dive into the relationships between player performance, games played, and salaries in the sport of cricket.
+Using Python and numpy, it processes a large dataset spanning ten seasons, allowing for data analysis, insights generation, and potential conclusions regarding salary distributions and performance trends.
+The analysis performed in this project could be helpful for understanding player contracts and performance evaluation in professional cricket leagues.
+The project's successful implementation showcases the power of data science in sports analytics, using statistical tools to make sense of complex datasets.